davidshq/garden/content/health/nutrition/h-n-seeds.md

 | Manganese  | 0mg           | 1.4mg            | 0mg           |
 | Vitamin D  | 0mcg          | 0mcg             | 0.1mcg        |

-- AI indicates that I used AI to calculate this, so it may be wrong.
+- (AI) = indicates that I used AI to calculate this, so it may be wrong.
 Someday I'll go back through...
 (1) Based on Mayorga Organic Raw Chia Seeds, 3 lb bag.
 (2) Based on Go Raw Organic Sprouted Pumpkin Seeds Sea Salt Flavored.
 1 lb 6 oz bag.
 (3) Note that this is for sea salt flavored ones (oops), so the sodium content is quite high.